Dijkstra Principles and Implementation

 }

-to record the minimum number of steps (edges) from the start to the current node, and a visited
+}In this algorithm, we use State.step to record the least number of steps (edges) from the start to the current node, and use a visited array so each node is visited only once (enters and leaves the queue only once), to avoid loops.

-In a weighted graph, the shortest path problem is about finding the minimum total weight from the start to every other node.
-Since each edge can have a different weight, counting the number of steps (edges) no longer works.
-It won't give us the path with the smallest weight sum.
+In a weighted graph, the shortest path problem wants to find the smallest total weight from the start to each node.
+Because edges can have different weights, the least step count used above does not help and cannot give the path with the smallest total weight.